Are Chief Executives Overpaid?

 Wages for the majority have been stagnant for decades, but a lucky few have enjoyed a pay bonanza.
 Top company bosses take home in several days as much as most people earn in a whole year.

-In this trenchant book, Deborah Hargreaves, director of the High Pay Centre, explains why pay for the top 0.1% has sky-rocketed in the past 20 years.
-She shows how it emerged as the result of a series of political decisions, and gives a devastating account of how it has created a vicious circle that destabilises our economy and undermines social cohesion.
-She goes on to demolish the twisted logic of the chief executives who say: ‘I’m worth it,’ when ‘worth it’ means raking in £70m a year.
+In this hard-hitting book, Deborah Hargreaves explains why pay for the top 0.1% has sky-rocketed in the past 20 years.
+She gives a devastating account of how it has created a vicious circle that destabilizes our economy and undermines social cohesion, demolishing the twisted logic of the chief executives who say: ‘I’m worth it’, when that means raking in £70m a year.

-A rigorous exposé of the dysfunctional nature of our ‘winner-takes-all’ economy, this book debunks the myths behind top bosses’ pay and examines a range of pragmatic policies for reversing runaway wage inequality.
+A rigorous exposé of the dysfunctional nature of our ‘winner-takes-all’ economy, this book debunks the myths behind top pay and examines a range of pragmatic solutions.